The Tax Brief real effective rates for 111+ countries — bi-weekly, free.

 Georgia offers several property tax exemptions: (1) Standard homestead exemption — most counties offer $2,000–10,000 off assessed value for primary residences (value varies by county); (2) Senior exemption — most counties exempt assessed value from school taxes for homeowners 62+ or 65+ (values vary significantly by county — Fulton County exempts seniors from all school taxes above $30,000); (3) Disabled veteran exemption — disabled veterans may qualify for significant exemptions.
 Georgia's overall effective property tax rate (~0.92%) is already meaningfully below Texas's, and these exemptions reduce it further for qualifying homeowners.

 Yes — Georgia has been one of the top corporate relocation destinations alongside Texas, Florida, and North Carolina.
 Georgia's advantages: excellent logistics infrastructure (Hartsfield-Jackson is the world's busiest airport), strong Ports of Savannah and Brunswick, competitive incentive packages (including QJE tax credits for job creation), a large educated workforce, and a lower property tax burden than Texas for commercial real estate.
-Georgia's income tax (currently 5.39%, reducing) is a disadvantage vs Texas's zero, but the lower commercial property taxes, logistics advantage, and film/entertainment ecosystem make Georgia compelling for many sectors.
+Georgia's income tax (currently 5.19%, reducing toward 4.99% by 2029) is a disadvantage vs Texas's zero, but the lower commercial property taxes, logistics advantage, and film/entertainment ecosystem make Georgia compelling for many sectors.

 Georgia has specific retirement income advantages.
 Georgia exempts significant amounts of retirement income from state income tax: residents 65+ can exclude up to $65,000 ($130,000 for couples) in retirement income (Social Security, pension, IRA/401(k) distributions, and capital gains).
 This exemption substantially reduces Georgia's income tax burden for retirees — at retirement income of $80,000 for a couple, the exclusion may reduce Georgia income tax to near zero.
 Texas has zero income tax on all income including retirement.
 On total cost: Georgia's lower property tax and lower insurance costs (no hurricane crisis for most of the state) make it competitive or superior for retirees vs Texas.